quicwg/multipath/draft-lmbdhk-quic-multipath.md

 # Path Setup and Removal

-After completing the handshake, endpoints have agreed to enable multipath feature and can start using multiple paths.
-This document does not discuss when a client decides to initiate a new path.
+After completing the handshake with both endpoints having agreed to enable the multipath extension, the endpoints can start using available multiple paths as a function of a local policy.
+This document does not discuss such policy (e.g., when a client decides to initiate a new path or withdraw a path).
 We delegate such discussion in separate documents.

-This proposal adds one multi-path control frame for path management:
+This document adds one multipath control frame for path management:

-- PATH_ABANDON frame for the receiver side to abandon the path {{path-abandon-frame}}
+- PATH_ABANDON frame for the receiver side to abandon the path {{path-abandon-frame}}.

 All the new frames are sent in 1-RTT packets {{QUIC-TRANSPORT}}.

 ## Path Initiation

-When the multipath option is negotiated, clients that want to use an additional path MUST first initiate the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames described in Section 8 of {{QUIC-TRANSPORT}}.
+When the multipath extension is negotiated, clients that want to use an additional path MUST first initiate the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames described in Section 8 of {{QUIC-TRANSPORT}}.
 After receiving packets from the client on the new paths, the servers MAY in turn attempt to validate these paths using the same mechanisms.

-If validation succeed, the client can send non-probing, 1-RTT packets on the new paths.
-In contrast with the specification in section 9 of [QUIC-TRANSPORT], the server MUST NOT assume that receiving non-probing packets on a new path indicates an attempt to migrate to that path.
-Instead, servers SHOULD consider new paths over which non-probing packets have been received as available for transmission.
+If the validation succeed, the client can send non-probing, 1-RTT packets on the new paths.
+In contrast with the specification in Section 9 of [QUIC-TRANSPORT], the server MUST NOT assume that receiving non-probing packets on a new path indicates an attempt to migrate to that path.
+Instead, servers SHOULD consider new paths over which non-probing packets have been received as available for data transmission.

 ## Path Close

-Each endpoint manages the set of paths that are available for transmission.
+Each endpoint manages the set of paths that are available for data transmission.
-At any time in the connection, each endpoint can decide to abandon one of these paths, following for example changes in local connectivity or changes in local preferences.
-After an endpoint abandons a path, the peer will not receive any more non-probing packets on that path.
+At any time during the connection life, each endpoint can decide to abandon one of these paths following, for example, changes in local connectivity or changes in local preferences.
+These policies are out of scope.

 An endpoint that wants to close a path SHOULD NOT rely on implicit signals like idle time or packet losses, but instead SHOULD use explicit request to terminate path by sending the PATH_ABANDON frame (see {{path-abandon-frame}}).

+After an endpoint abandons a path, the peer MUST ignore any non-probing packets received on that path.

 ### Use PATH_ABANDON Frame to Close a Path

-Both endpoints, namely the client and the server, can close a path, by sending PATH_ABANDON frame (see {{path-abandon-frame}}) which abandons the path with a corresponding Path Identifier.
+Both the client and the server can close a path by sending PATH_ABANDON frame (see {{path-abandon-frame}}) which abandons the path with a corresponding Path Identifier.
 Once a path is marked as "abandoned", it means that the resources related to the path, such as the used connection IDs, can be released.
-However, information related to data delivered over that path SHOULD not be released immediately as acknowledgments can still be received or other frames that also may trigger retransmission of data on another path.

-The endpoint sending the PATH_ABANDON frame SHOULD consider a path as abandoned when the packet that contained the PATH_ABANDON frame is acknowledged.
-When releasing resources of a path, the endpoint SHOULD send a RETIRE_CONNECTION_ID frame for the connection IDs used on the path, if any.
+The endpoint that sent the PATH_ABANDON frame SHOULD consider a path as abandoned when the packet that contained the PATH_ABANDON frame is acknowledged.
+When releasing resources of a path, the endpoint SHOULD send a RETIRE_CONNECTION_ID frame (Section 19.16 of {{QUIC-TRANSPORT}}) for the connection IDs used on the path, if any.

-The receiver of a PATH_ABANDON frame SHOULD NOT release its resources immediately but SHOULD wait for the receive of the RETIRE_CONNECTION_ID frame for the used connection IDs or 3 RTOs.
+The the receiver of a PATH_ABANDON frame SHOULD NOT release its resources immediately but SHOULD wait for the receive of the RETIRE_CONNECTION_ID frame for the used connection IDs or 3 RTOs.
+This is to accomodate acknowledgments can still be received or other frames that also may trigger retransmission of data on another path.

-Usually it is expected that the PATH_ABANDON frame is used by the client to indicate to the server that path conditions have changed such that the path is or will be not usable anymore, e.g. in case of an mobility event.
-The PATH_ABANDON frame therefore indicates to the receiving peer that the sender does not intend to send any packets on that path anymore but also recommends to the receiver that no packets should be sent in either direction.
-The receiver of an PATH_ABANDON frame MAY also send an PATH_ABANDON frame to signal its own willingness to not send any packet on this path anymore.
+It is expected that the PATH_ABANDON frame is used by the client to indicate to the server that path conditions have changed such that the path is or will be not usable anymore, e.g., in case of a mobility event.
+The PATH_ABANDON frame, therefore, indicates to the receiving peer that the sender does not intend to send any packets on that path anymore but also recommends to the receiver that no packets should be sent in either direction.
+The receiver of an PATH_ABANDON frame MAY also send a PATH_ABANDON frame to signal its own willingness to not send any packet on this path anymore.

 If connection IDs are used, PATH_ABANDON frames can be sent on any path, not only the path that is intended to be closed.
 Thus a connection can be abandoned even if connectivity on that path is already broken.
-If no connection IDs are used and the PATH_ABANDON frame has to sent on the path that is intended to be closed, it is possible that the packet containing the PATH_ABANDON frame or the packet containing the ACK for the PATH_ABANDON frame cannot be received anymore and the endpoint might need to rely on an idle time out to close the path, as described in Section {{idle-time-close}}.
+If no connection IDs are used and the PATH_ABANDON frame has to be sent on the path that is intended to be closed, it is possible that the packet containing the PATH_ABANDON frame or the packet containing the ACK for the PATH_ABANDON frame cannot be received anymore and the endpoint might need to rely on an idle time out to close the path, as described in Section {{idle-time-close}}.

-Retransmittable frames, that have previously been send on the abandoned path and are considered lost, SHOULD be retransmitted on a different path.
+Retransmittable frames, that have previously been sent on an abandoned path and are considered lost, SHOULD be retransmitted on a different path.

-If a PATH_ABANDON frame is received for the only active path of a QUIC connection, the receiving peer SHOULD send a CONNECTION_CLOSE frame and enters the closing state.
-If the client received a PATH_ABANDON frame for the last open path, it MAY instead try to open a new path, if available, and only initiate connection closure if path validation fails or a CONNECTION_CLOSE frame is received from the server.
-Similarly the server MAY wait for a short, limited time such as one RTO if a path probing packet is received on a new path before sending the CONNECTION_CLOSE frame.
+If a PATH_ABANDON frame is received for the only active path of a QUIC connection, the receiving peer SHOULD send a CONNECTION_CLOSE frame (Section 19.19 of {{QUIC-TRANSPORT}}) and enters the closing state.
+If the client received a PATH_ABANDON frame for the last open path, it MAY instead try to open a new path, if available, and only initiate connection closure if path validation fails or a CONNECTION_CLOSE frame was received from the server.
+Similarly, the server MAY wait for a short, limited time such as one RTO if a path probing packet is received on a new path before sending the CONNECTION_CLOSE frame.

 ### Effect of RETIRE_CONNECTION_ID Frame